jrihon/thesis/chapters/00_chapter/00_section_03.typ

 In the early 20#super("th") century, scientists attempted to understand the nature of atoms and how electron particles behave.
 Before considering electrons, a lot of work was done on understanding light phenomena to be able to describe them mathematically.
 At first, it was postulated by Albert Einstein that, for a light wave to carry energy, it should also be made up of particles that carry this energy.
 These photons - which are massless particles - portray a _wave-particle duality_ that was previously unheard of.
 Two decades later, de Broglie postulated, through analogy with photons, that electrons could also be characterised by this property.
 This was then confirmed through the _double slit_ experiment, conducted by Davisson and Germer.
-Because the _wave-particle duality_ could be attributed to these particles, it would then be conceivable to analytically describe their behaviour by a _wave function_.
+Because the _wave-particle duality_ could be attributed to these particles, it would then be conceivable to express their behaviour by a _wave function_.

 In @eq-base-schrodinger we encounter the wave function ($Psi$) that describes the position of atomic particles - nuclei and electrons - in a system.
 The Hamiltonian (HamilOp) acts an operator over the wave function and describes how we can calculate for the energy of a system based on the position of these particles.
 On the righthand side of the equation, we find the energy $E$ which is the eigenvalue to the eigenfunction $Psi$.